Avoiding Scams

 • Financial Requests: Legitimate sweepstakes never require you to pay fees, taxes, or “processing charges” upfront to claim prizes.
 If they ask for money, credit card information, or bank details, it’s a scam.

-• Pressure Tactics: Scammers create urgency with phrases like “Act now!” or “Limited time offer!”
+• Pressure Tactics: Scammers create a sense of urgency with phrases like “Act now!” or “Limited time offer!”
 Legitimate sweepstakes provide a reasonable amount of time for you to respond.

 • Unsolicited Contact: Be suspicious of unexpected calls, emails, or letters claiming you’ve won contests you never entered.